 Building a Legal Bedroom in the Basement

 The most important step when building a bedroom in a basement is to add an egress window.
-The egress must be large enough for a firefighter to be able to enter the space in case of emergency.
-This is an imperative step to ensure safety and it also helps to bring natural light into the bedroom.
+The egress must be large enough for a firefighter to be able to enter the space in case of an emergency.
+This is an imperative step to ensure safety.
+It also helps to bring natural light into the bedroom.
 A bedroom must also have a closet to legally be considered a bedroom.
 We made sure to include this in our plans.

 Where we Hired the Pros:

 - Egress window installation